hden/aws-xray-sdk-clj/README.md

 ## Why

-aws-xray-sdk-java heavily use thread local storage and mutations, which can cause lots of accidental complexity when beginning and ending segments / subsegments.
+> High mutability and circular refrences between segments and subsegments create a prime landscape for thread issues. -- https://github.com/aws/aws-xray-sdk-java/pull/306#issue-1011630726

-This library tries to mitigate the problem by making sure that the thread local context is set before any operations.
+This library tries to mitigate the problems by making sure that the thread local context is set before any operations.

 ## Usage